Verifying utility bills

 This procedure shows how to verify utility bills.

 A utility bill is an invoice for electricity, water or gas.
 In many cases, utility bills do not have an invoice number.
-The lack of an invoice number can be problematic for ReadSoft Online Office users because they must devise their own invoice numbers and enter them manually every time they process a utility bill.
-Fortunately, ReadSoft Online can automatically create invoice numbers based on information found on the utility bill, so Office users only need to enter the invoice number manually one time for each supplier.
-After the initial manual entry, ReadSoft Online learns the format you entered, so you do not have to enter the invoice number again on subsequent utility bills.
+The lack of an invoice number can be problematic for Kofax AP Essentials Office users because they must devise their own invoice numbers and enter them manually every time they process a utility bill.
+Fortunately, Kofax AP Essentials can automatically create invoice numbers based on information found on the utility bill, so Office users only need to enter the invoice number manually one time for each supplier.
+After the initial manual entry, Kofax AP Essentials learns the format you entered, so you do not have to enter the invoice number again on subsequent utility bills.

 How it works

-For each supplier that sends you utility bills, you need to show ReadSoft Online how you construct the invoice number field.
+For each supplier that sends you utility bills, you need to show Kofax AP Essentials how you construct the invoice number field.
 You do this by manually entering the invoice number field during verification.
-After you enter the invoice number manually the first time, ReadSoft Online learns the format you entered, so you do not have to enter the field manually again for utility bills from the same supplier.
-In order for ReadSoft Online to recognize the field format, it must consist of a customer account number and the invoice date combined with a separator character.
+After you enter the invoice number manually the first time, Kofax AP Essentials learns the format you entered, so you do not have to enter the field manually again for utility bills from the same supplier.
+In order for Kofax AP Essentials to recognize the field format, it must consist of two fields.
+Typically, you use a field that is unique to the customer, an identifier such as a customer account number, and the invoice date combined by a separator character.
+You can use any field that uniquely identifies the customer, but for the purposes of this demonstration, we use the customer account number.
 The customer account number must be at least six characters long.
 The separator can be any non-alphanumeric character, such as a space, dash or asterisk.
 The date can be a numeric date format.

-The result is an invoice number in this format:
+The result is an invoice number in this format for example:

 ...where CustomerAccountNumber is the customer account number found on the utility bill, "-" is a separator character—such as a dash, space or asterisk—and Date is the invoice date in a numerical format.

-After ReadSoft Online learns the field format, if the invoice date cannot be found on subsequent utility bills, the current date minus seven days is used.
+After Kofax AP Essentials learns the field format, if the invoice date cannot be found on subsequent utility bills, the current date minus seven days is used.
 In the examples that follow, assume a space is used as the separator character, and the date format you choose is MMYY.

 Assume the customer account number on the utility bill is 123456777 and the invoice date is 22-01-2020.
 In this case, the invoice number would be "123456777 0120".